Alan Ball Jr.

 Alan James Ball MBE (12 May 1945 – 25 April 2007) was an English professional football player and manager.
-He was the youngest member of England's 1966 World Cup winning team and played as a midfielder for various clubs, scoring more than 180 league goals in a career spanning 22 years.
-His playing career also included a then national record £220,000 transfer from Everton to Arsenal at the end of 1971.
-After retiring as a player, he had a 15-year career as a manager which included spells in the top flight of English football with Portsmouth, Southampton, and Manchester City.
+Often regarded as one of the greatest midfielders of all time, he won the 1966 World Cup with England and played for various clubs, scoring more than 180 league goals in a career spanning 22 years.
+After retiring as a player, he had a 15-year career as a manager which included spells in the top flight of English football with Portsmouth, Southampton and Manchester City.
+He was inducted in the English Football Hall of Fame in 2003.